sayali0512/manual-migration/option2.md

         ```
     - With the above steps onprem data is compressed and exported to Azure blob storage.
     - Import the data from Azure blob storage to VM to migrate.
-- Create Azure Blob storage in the Azure subscription and create below folders, - moodle -      moodledata - configurations - dbbackup
-- Make a tar file of the Moodle folder.
-Ex: /moodle
-- Make a tar file of the Moodle data folder.
-Ex: /moodledata
-- Make a tar file of php, nginx & moodle configurations.
-Ex: config.tar.gz
-- Take the back of the MySQL DB.
-- Use AZCopy to copy above backup files to respective folders in Azure Blob storage.
-- Import data to Azure cloud

 ### Option 2: Migrating Moodle without template

  * This option is to create the infrastructure manually in azure and migrate Moodle on it.